hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/016_introductory.md

 darkness, and that is by perceiving Him who is beyond all darkness;
 there is no other way."

-The science of Râja-Yoga proposes to put before humanity a practical and scientifically worked out method of reaching this truth.
+The science of Rāja-Yoga proposes to put before humanity a practical and scientifically worked out method of reaching this truth.
 In the first place, every science must have its own method of investigation.
 If you want to become an astronomer and sit down and cry "Astronomy!